FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-PeSIT.md

          <td>Enable FIPS Transfer         </td>
          <td><p>Restrict PeSIT to use only FIPS 140-2 Level 1 certified cryptographic libraries.
 This field is displayed when the <strong>Use TLS/SSL</strong> option is selected.</p>
 <p>When you enable FIPS transfer mode, the panel expands with an additional field that lets you specify the desired set of cipher suites to be used in FIPS mode for server-initiated transfers through this site.
 By default, this set is populated with the cipher suites as defined in the <code>Pesit.FIPS.SIT.Ciphers</code> configuration option.</p>
 <p>You can add or remove cipher suites.
-The supported FIPS cipher suites from which you can select when adding a new one are listed in <a href="../../../c_st_fipstransfermode#Appendix_FIPS_3980222383_1010689" class="MCXref xref">FIPS transfer mode</a>.
+The supported FIPS cipher suites from which you can select when adding a new one are listed in <a href="../../../c_st_fipstransfermode#Appendix_FIPS_3980222383_1010689">FIPS transfer mode</a>.
 Note that both the sender and the recipient must use supported FIPS ciphers suites.
 Otherwise, the transfer will fail.</p>         </td>
       </tr>
       <tr>
          <td>Login certificate         </td>